agocke/agocke.github.io/content/blog/2017-10-13-localfunc.md

 * In certain cases, local functions do not need to allocate memory on the heap

 Those last two points are pretty complicated, so let me explain in more detail.
 First, definite assignment.
-Definite assignment is the rule that in C#, all variables must be definitely be assigned before they can be used.
+Definite assignment is the rule that in C#, all variables must definitely be assigned before they can be used.
 This is the actual reason that lambdas cannot be recursive; the lambda is defined before it is assigned to the delegate, so the delegate variable cannot be used in the body of the lambda until it's been assigned.
 This is why

 ```csharp
 Action a = () => a();
 ```

 produces the error, `Use of unassigned local variable 'a'`, while

 ```csharp
 Action a = null;
 a = () => a();
 ```

 compiles without issue.

 However, there's more to just definite assignment then just the variable the